 Learn from your EPC

 When you receive an EPC for a building, it will include suggestions on how you can improve the efficiency rating.
-Simple changes such as switching to energy efficient LED bulbs or sealing the gaps around window and door frames can significantly improve the energy efficiency.
+Simple changes such as switching to energy efficient LED bulbs or sealing the gaps around window and door frames can significantly improve the energy efficiency and your EPC rating.